ssugar/elasticCluster-Azure/README.md

              openssl pkcs12 -export -in az_cert.pem -out az_keystore.pkcs12 -name azure -noiter -nomaciter

 + Upload the resultant .pkcs12 file to each VM, remember the path
-+ Insert the following into the elasticsearch.yml file just above the Slow Log section:
++ Uncomment and update the following in the /etc/elasticsearch/elasticsearch.yml file just above the Slow Log section.
+Around line 350:

              cloud:
                  azure: